go to main page go to bowl index page

 finish: one application of natural stain then three coats of high gloss regular polyurethane (no UV blocker)

-flaws/issues: the red oak center has a stress fracture that occurred because I left it sitting around after drilling the holes --- I should have added at least one coat of polyurethane right away, but did not.
+flaws/issues: the red oak center has a stress fracture that occurred because I left it sitting around after drilling the holes --- I should have added at least one coat of polyurethane right away to prevent moisture absorption, but I did not.

-From view 4, the left side of the vertical wedge of yellowheart has a very small edge flaw that is noticible.
-You can see it in the bottom right corner of the pic of view 5d (the last of the pics below).
+the vertical wedge of yellowheart in the upper right has a very small edge flaw that is noticeable.
+You can see it in the bottom right corner of the the last of the pics below.

 The moisture absorption that caused stress fracture in the oak center also caused some slight movement in other pieces so that when you run your finger around the circumference of the bowl, you can feel very slight ridges at a couple of the joints.